apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 * **`cordova platform add android --nosave`**

-  Retrieves the pinned version of `cordova-android` platform from NPM, adds it to the project, but does not add it to the `package.json` file.
+  Retrieves the pinned version of `cordova-android` platform from npm, adds it to the project, but does not add it to the `package.json` file.

 ### Updating or Removing Platforms